Simple Christmas Cookies with an Owl Cutter

-- If the sprinkles don’t come off the face or top of the hat easily, use a paintbrush or other tool to gently remove the excess.
+- If the sprinkles don’t come off the face or top of the hat easily, use a paintbrush or other tool to gently remove them.

-- With the ivory colored icing, pipe the nose, add the outline for the ears and mouth.
+- With the ivory-colored icing pipe the nose and add the outline for the ears and mouth.

 - Let it dry completely.

 - Outline and flood the snowman’s head with the white icing.

 - While the icing is wet, add the candy eyes and the carrot nose.